Skip to main content

 1. The European Union's Digital Product Passport (DPP) regulation will require scannable data carriers (including QR codes) on products in categories including batteries (2027), textiles, furniture, and electronics (2028-2030).
 This represents a regulatory-driven adoption wave affecting millions of products sold in the EU.
 Read our EU Digital Product Passport guide for full details.

 3. Germany, France, and the Netherlands lead European QR code adoption in both marketing and payment applications, with the Wero payment system launching first in these markets.
+German retailers are particularly active in preparing for GS1 Sunrise 2027.

 North America